 Life safety is a paramount consideration that poses special challenges for inpatient BH Units because of the conflicting requirement of maintaining security of exits.
-Inpatient

-BH Unit exit doors, including associated stairwell doors, will usually be secured by electromagnetic locks as a component of the Electronic Security System.
+Inpatient BH Unit exit doors, including associated stairwell doors, will usually be secured by electromagnetic locks as a component of the Electronic Security System.
 These electromagnetic locks automatically release during fire alarm activation but may be programmed with a time delay before egress is allowed.
 The project specific CONOPS and SRA must address whether these doors are designed to "fail safe" or "fail secure" on fire alarm activation and release of the electromagnetic lock.
-The Life Safety Code, NFPA 101, allows some latitude with the local AHJ's approval and must be coordinated during the Using Agency development of the CONOPS and subsequent design development.
-Issues to be considered include, but are not limited to: provision of a door security override switch at the inpatient BH Unit staff / nurse station, staff carrying keys to manually release egress route doors, limiting alarm notification to avoid panicking patients.
+The Life Safety Code, NFPA 101, allows some latitude with the local AHJ's approval and must be coordinated during the \2\/2// development of the CONOPS and subsequent design development.
+Issues to be considered include, but are not limited to: provision of a door security override switch at the inpatient BH Unit staff / nurse station, staff carrying keys to manually release egress route doors, \2\ and eliminating strobes or fire alarms from Child Observation, Group Therapy and other rooms where these devices may lead to panic or trigger undue stress to the patients. /2/